jbiatek/BSGRulebook/rulebook.md

 -  Remove 2 regular vipers from the game, and place the 4 Mark VII vipers in the "Damaged Vipers" box.
 -  Add the 4 additional Cylon raiders to the stock of Cylon raiders, for a total of 20.
 -  Add the CAG title card with the other title cards for distribution later.
 -  Replace the Admiral title card with the alternate version from Exodus.
 It changes how nukes work.
 (When playing with New Caprica as well, give the Admiral both cards.
-The nuke rules from Exodus should be used, and the Admiral has access to the special action that ends the New Caprica phase.)
+The nuke rules from Exodus are used, and the Admiral has access to the special action that ends the New Caprica phase.)

 For the Ionian Nebula: